Skip to content

 Global tokens

-The Global Tokens section appears at the bottom of the Replay Panel and shows site-wide tokens that are always available, regardless of the workflow execution context.
+The Global Tokens section appears at the bottom of Review flow mode and shows site-wide tokens that are always available, regardless of the workflow execution context.
 Examples include:

 • [site:name] -- the site name.